Caring for Acrylic, Resin & Glass

 (Featured on Spur and Xylem)

 Timothy Oulton’s crystalline acrylic range uses exceptional UV resistant acrylic, clearer than glass.
-The highest level of precision results in a pure and uncompromising clarity.
 The acrylic is meticulously cut to shape for each individual piece of furniture, and the edges sanded completely smooth.
 Finished components are secured in place by hand with shiny steel screws or high strength professional adhesive which is carefully heated to dissolve into the acrylic, preventing any marks and ensuring a crystal clear finish that sparkles when the light catches it.

 (Featured on: Glacier, Pyramid, Crystalline Baluster, Crystalline Arris)